Joanna in Laurens County, South Carolina — The American South (South Atlantic)

 Erected by Joanna Lions Club.

 Location.
 34° 24.839′ N, 81° 48.669′ W. Marker is in Joanna, South Carolina, in Laurens County.
-Marker is at the intersection of South Main Street and Whitmire Highway, on the left when traveling east on South Main Street.
-Touch for map.
+Memorial is at the intersection of South Main Street and Whitmire Highway, on the left when traveling east on South Main Street.
 This marker is located in Blalock Memorial Veterans' Park, also site of the tomb of J.S.
 Blalock and his son L.W.C.
 Blalock, pioneers of Goldville Manufacturing Company.
+Touch for map.
 Marker is in this post office area: Joanna SC 29351, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Pinelawn Memory Gardens Veterans Monument (approx. James Ferdinand Jacobs (approx. 4.9 miles away); Davison McDowell Douglas (approx. 5.1 miles away); Jacobs Hall (approx. 5.2 miles away); Presbyterian College Armed Forces Memorial (approx. 5.2 miles away); Mrs. Lillian G. Brown (approx. 5.2 miles away); American Flag Pole (approx. 5.2 miles away); The Reverend William Plumer Jacobs (approx. 5.2 miles away).
+At least Pinelawn Memory Gardens Veterans Monument (approx. 3½ miles away); James Ferdinand Jacobs (approx. 4.9 miles away); Davison McDowell Douglas (approx. 5.1 miles away); Jacobs Hall (approx. 5.2 miles away); Presbyterian College Armed Forces Memorial (approx. 5.2 miles away); Mrs. Lillian G. Brown (approx. 5.2 miles away); American Flag Pole (approx. 5.2 miles away); The Reverend William Plumer Jacobs (approx. 5.2 miles away).

 Categories. • War, Korean • War, Vietnam • War, World II •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 12, 2009, by Karen K. Williams of Joanna, South Carolina.
-This page has been viewed 886 times since then and 23 times this year.
+This page has been viewed 928 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on May 12, 2009, by Karen K. Williams of Joanna, South Carolina. • Bill Pfingsten was the editor who published this page.